NangenX/Hooray_Hotel_IPTV_Doc/docs/quickstart.md

 # Quick start

- This online document provides an overview of Hooray IPTV platform operations.
+ This online document provides an overview of Hooray hotel IPTV platform operations.
 It covers topics such as:

-1. Live & Video On Demand Setting
+1. Client Setting
-2. Subscriber Packages Setting
+2. Live & VOD Setting
-3. Analysis Section
+3. Ads Settings
-4. Client Management Setting
+4. Custom Setting
-5. Ads Settings
-6. Push Message Setting
-7. Easy Online Shopping Setting
-8. Authority Setting
+5. Authority Setting
-9. System Basic Settings
+6. System Basic Settings

-This manual will provide administrators with instructions on how to operate these sections of the IPTV platform.
+This manual will provide administrators with instructions on how to operate these sections of the Hotel IPTV platform.
 Each setcion has different settings and functionalities:

-By using this manual, you will gain a comprehensive understanding of the features and operations of the Hooray IPTV Service Platform, enabling you to better manage and work your IPTV service.
+By using this manual, you will gain a comprehensive understanding of the features and operations of the Hooray Hotel IPTV Service Platform, enabling you to better manage and work your Hotel IPTV service.

 ## Initialize